Nick Gow, PhD, QP

-Brittany Garcia managed a development lab for nearly five years while maintaining ISO 9001 Quality, Environmental, and Safety standards.
-She is a microbiologist by training but has established her 12-year career within mining and metallurgy.
-She began her career in an analytical chemistry lab for a large copper producing company.
-Later she transitioned into process development work and now has over a decade of experience in bioleaching of low-grade sulfide ores with an emphasis on microbial consortia identification through DNA extractions and sequencing.
+Brittany Garcia has managed labs while maintaining ISO 9001 Quality, Environmental, and Safety standards.
+She is a microbiologist by training but has established her career within mining and metallurgy.
+She began her career in an analytical chemistry and later transitioned into process development work and now has over a decade of experience in bioleaching of low-grade sulfide ores with an emphasis on microbial consortia identification.
 Her experience includes both laboratory and on-site work to identify optimal leaching conditions for both crushed leach and run-of-mine (ROM) material.
-She has participated in bio-plant audits and startups in both Arizona and Calama, Chile.
-Brittany has experience with a variety of analytical equipment such as Atomic Absorption (AA), Inductively Coupled Plasma Optical Emission Spectrum (ICP-OES), and microwave digestor instruments.
-She is also very knowledgeable with biotechnology methods like phase contrast microscopy, Qubit 3.0 for DNA quantification, BLAST Primer design, Quantitative Polymerase Chain Reaction (qPCR), and Illumina MiSeq sequencing.
+Brittany's has expertise in Atomic Absorption (AA), Inductively Coupled Plasma Optical Emission Spectrum (ICP-OES), and microwave digestor instruments.
+She is also very knowledgeable with many biotechnology methods, from phase contrast microscopy to 16s sequencing.

 Barry Carlson, P.E., P.Eng, QP